csev/dj4e/assn/dj4e_ads4.md

 Once you understand what the `well` code is doing, you only have to change a few files:

-* The `urls.py` does not have to change
+* Your `urls.py` does not have to change

-* You only have to change your main "all" view in `views.py`
+* You only have to change your "all" view in `views.py`

-* You only have to change the main list/all template.
+* You only have to change the list/all template.

 There should not be any other changes required.